top of page

 WYEMOTION

-It's long been known that the upper Wye is home to that huge extent of mountain moor the Plynlimon/Pumlumon massif, which feeds the Wye and other celebrated rivers such as the Severn and the Rheidol.
-Leading up to the massif is the Wye Valley Walk that takes you through the Wye Valley amid forest and farmsteads that have stood the test of time.
-Plynlimon/Pumlumon looms in the distance and its interior is obscured from the world of the lower valley where Llangurig and Rhayader go about their business.
-It's an area that Robert Gibbings knew well for a time as he wrote 'Coming Down The Wye,' a celebration of this remote Welsh enclave and its culture.
-Captured in this short 3 minute video is this very area evocative in every way.
+The upper Wye is home to the Plynlimon/Pumlumon massif, which feeds the Wye.
+Leading up to it is the Wye Valley Walk that takes you through mountain, vales, forest and farmsteads that have stood the test of time.
+Plynlimon/Pumlumons interior is obscured from the world of the lower valley.
+In this short 3 minute video we capture the area evocative in every way.
+Enjoy!

 Thanks for connecting!